-In 2008 the Conference of the Parties (Decision IX/20 on marine and coastal biodiversity) adopted a set of "Scientific criteria for identifying ecologically or biologically significant marine areas in need of protection in open waters and deep-sea habitats" (Annex I; so-called CBD EBSA criteria), namely "uniqueness or rarity" special importance for lifehistory stages of species" special importance for lifehistory stages of species" special importance for lifehistory stages of species special importance for lifehistory special importance for lifehistor "importance for threatened, endangered or declining species and/or habitats" 65, "vulnerability, fragility, sensitivity, or slow recovery"66, "biological productivity"67, "biological diversity"68 and "naturalness" 69.
+In 2008 the Conference of the Parties (Decision IX/20 on marine and coastal biodiversity) adopted a set of "Scientific criteria for identifying ecologically or biologically significant marine areas in need of protection in open waters and deep-sea habitats" (Annex I; so-called CBD EBSA criteria), namely "uniqueness or rarity"63, "special importance for lifehistory stages of species"64, "importance for threatened, endangered or declining species and/or habitats"65, "vulnerability, fragility, sensitivity, or slow recovery"66, "biological productivity"67, "biological diversity"68 and "naturalness"69.
 The Conference also adopted the "Scientific guidance for selecting areas to establish a representative network of marine protected areas, including in open-ocean waters and deep-sea habitats" (Annex II) that lists the required network properties and components, namely "ecologically and biologically significant areas", "representativity", "connectivity", "replicated ecological features" and "adequate and viable sites".
-The Conference proposed "Four initial steps to be considered in the development of representative networks of marine protected areas" (Annex III), namely "scientific identification of an initial set of ecologically or biologically significant areas", "develop/chose a biogeographic habitat and/or community classification scheme", "drawing upon steps 1 and 2 above, iteratively use qualitative and/or quantitative techniques to identify sites to include in a network" and "assess the adequacy and viability of the selected sites" 70.
+The Conference proposed "Four initial steps to be considered in the development of representative networks of marine protected areas" (Annex III), namely "scientific identification of an initial set of ecologically or biologically significant areas", "develop/chose a biogeographic habitat and/or community classification scheme", "drawing upon steps 1 and 2 above, iteratively use gualitative and/or guantitative techniques to identify sites to include in a network" and "assess the adequacy and viability of the selected sites"70.